-- Pin-point pain areas – You will know if your problem is in fact process flaws or behavioral depending on the data collected.
+- Pin-point pain areas – You will know if your problem is in fact, process flaws or behavioural depending on the data collected.

 - Decide effectively – With data properly jotted down and mapped, decision making comes easily to different stakeholders at different hierarchical positions.

 - Get down to the details – Data should be collected accurately and from all strata of the business.
 It won’t be valuable if it’s not holistic.